vincentjoy/vincentjoy/README.md

 ### 📝 [Code Joy Blog](https://code-joy.hashnode.dev)
 A space where I document my journey through iOS development, React Native, Django, and emerging technologies like GenAI and VisionOS.
 Topics include:
-- Swift and iOS development best practices
+- IoT best practices
-- React Native tips and tricks
-- Django REST API development
+- RAG based AI agentic systems
 - AR/VR development insights
-- IoT and AI
-- Software engineering methodologies
+- Programming best practises and deep theories in Swift, Javascript and Python
+- I try to connect each blog post with a corresponding project in Github, so that users can check the parctical implementation while reading about the theory and concepts

 *"Sharing knowledge makes the entire developer community stronger"* 🌟